Status: In Prison

 El-Behairy is the author of books Chairs Factory (Masna’a El Karasy), published in 2015, and Colorful Prison (Segn Bel Alwan), published in 2017.
 He has written many lyrics for the singer Ramy Essam, among them one of his biggest hits, “Segn Bel Alwan.”

-El-Behairy had planned to release his latest book of poetry, The Finest Women on Earth (خير نسوان الأرض), this year.
+El-Behairy had planned to release his latest book of poetry, The Finest Women on Earth (خير نسوان الأرض), in 2018.
 In his words, the book is a testament to “the value of women and of their good deeds in this world.”
 He focused on the strength and perseverance of women in Egypt, who he feels face unique pressures while ultimately being responsible for the success of the men who make up the majority of the country’s workforce.
 In an addendum on the back cover of the book, he admonished the current public attitude in Egypt regarding terrorism and conflict plaguing the Arab world.
 He condemned the silence surrounding events of recent decades as counter to the valor, honor, and respect he was taught from a young age.
 Despite having permission to publish the book and having already printed the first edition, El-Behairy was never able to release the book.
 In a statement defending this book of poetry, El-Behairy wrote, “Each one of us loves their country and each one of us fears for their country.
 However, each one of us has a personal vision that does not contradict the country’s interest.”
 El-Behairy intended to release the book at the beginning of the year, the book’s publisher, Dar Da’ad Publishing and Distribution, terminated their contract with El-Behairy.

 On February 26, 2018, a month prior to Egypt’s presidential election, exiled Egyptian musician and activist Ramy Essam released the song “Balaha.”
 The song featured lyrics written by El-Behairy that criticized the current state of the Egyptian economy and levels of political corruption.
 Essam was nicknamed the “Singer of Tahrir Square” and the “Singer of the Revolution” for his influential role during the Arab Spring, but has since been forced into exile.